-Here we present a few key climate change impacts that threaten the world’s rivers and the people who depend on them.
-We will be updating this map periodically.
+Here we present a some key climate change impacts that threaten the world’s rivers and the people who depend on them.
+This map is updated quarterly.
 If you would like to suggest other important cases to add to the map, please add a comment below.

 |Droughts, high temperatures|

 |Glacial melt, risk of glacial lake outburst floods|